Many companies approach outsourcing and subcontracting all wrong. Learn to avoid common mistakes and build successful subcontractor partnerships.

 For many marketing, advertising, and public relations firms, their approach to working with digital agency partners and freelance designers and developers is all wrong.

 Developing relationships with web agencies and freelance designers and developers can be a smooth, easy, and lucrative experience.
-Unfortunately, mistakes are being made that are causing frustrating and profit-eroding experiences for everyone involved.
+Unfortunately, client service mistakes are often made that cause frustrating and profit-eroding experiences for all involved.

 Here are the four most common mistakes being made: